thinkerajay/event-streamer-service/README.md

 - in one terminal run `npm run start`

 ## How to simulate different aspects of the assignment?
-#### uncomment method calls in testClient.ts to simulate different points of the assignment
+#### uncomment method calls in simulatorClient.ts to simulate different points of the assignment
-- in other terminal run `ts-node  ts-node TestClient/testClient.ts`
+- in other terminal run `ts-node  ts-node simulator/simulatorClient.ts`

 ## How to verify data?